jomjol/AI-on-the-edge-device-docs/docs/ota.md

     -   DataLogging (storing the values for data graph)
     -   Debug (extended by different debug reporting levels)

-7. Make sure it starts to do the digitalization (check the Error field on the overview page).
+7. Make sure it starts to do the digitization (check the Error field on the overview page).
 If it does not start a round within a minute, restart the device.

 !!! note
     If the system is working now without any issues, please open the configuration editor once and save the `config.ini`.
 This will update the file to the newest content.